codebicycle/StoneCutters-web/README.md

 ## What is it?

-ARWEN is the new Olx's web application, which can be browsed by almost all new market's  smartphones.
+ARWEN is the new Olx's web application, which is being built using the latest web technologies.

 ## The Latest Version